-▶ Designing policies for CKD screening offers a unique opportunity to scale up CKD care and by so doing strengthen the healthcare system of low-income to middle-income countries, and thus potentially limiting future healthcare costs.
+Designing policies for CKD screening offers a unique opportunity to scale up CKD care and by so doing strengthen the healthcare system of low-income to middle-income countries, and thus potentially limiting future healthcare costs.

-in developed countries.5 6 In addition, in sub-Saharan Africa, CKD more commonly affects individuals aged between 20 and 50 years, 78 and the age of onset of end-stage renal disease (ESRD) is 20 years earlier in populations of African descent compared with other ethnic groups in Western countries (45 years vs 63 years).
-7 These statistics highlight the need for early and accurate detection of CKD
+in developed countries.5 6 In addition, in sub-Saharan Africa, CKD more commonly affects individuals aged between 20 and 50 years,78 and the age of onset of end-stage renal disease (ESRD) is 20 years earlier in populations of African descent compared with other ethnic groups in Western countries (45 years vs 63 years).79 These statistics highlight the need for early and accurate detection of CKD

-Table 1 Wilson and Jungner criteria for disease screening

-- 1 The condition sought should be an important health problem. - 2 There should be an accepted treatment for patients with recognised disease. - 3 Facilities for diagnosis and treatment should be available. - 4 There should be a latent or early symptomatic stage. - 5 There should be a suitable test or examination. - 6 The test should be acceptable to the population. - 7 The natural history of the condition, including development from latent to declared disease, should be adequately understood. - 8 There should be an agreed policy on who to treat as patients. - 9 The cost of case finding (including diagnosis and treatment of patients diagnosed) should be economically balanced in relation to possible expenditure on medical care as a whole. - 10 Case finding should be a continuing process and not a 'once and for all' project.
+Table 1 Wilson and Jungner criteria for disease screening 1 The condition sought should be an important health problem.
+2 There should be an accepted treatment for patients with recognised disease.
+3 Facilities for diagnosis and treatment should be available.
+4 There should be a latent or early symptomatic stage.
+5 There should be a suitable test or examination.
+6 The test should be acceptable to the population.
+7 The natural history of the condition, including development from latent to declared disease, should be adequately understood.
+8 There should be an agreed policy on who to treat as patients.
+9 The cost of case finding (including diagnosis and treatment of patients diagnosed) should be economically balanced in relation to possible expenditure on medical care as a whole.
+10 Case finding should be a continuing process and not a in LMICS, as well as establish the mechanisms for appropriate management for screen-detected individuals.